Clever-ISA/Clever-ISA/specs/float.md

 h: Shall be zero

-Flags: Z, C, and P are set according to the result.
-M and V are not modified.
+Flags: Z, C, V, M, and P are set according to the result.

 Floating-point Exceptions:
 - SIGNAL, if any operand is an sNaN